Bandai Namco Studios: History

 Namco Bandai Studios' headquarters in Shinagawa, Tokyo from April 2012 to 2015.
 It shared the building with both Namco Bandai Games and Namco Bandai Holdings.

 Established on March 31, 2006, Namco Bandai Games was the amalgamation of Namco and Bandai's video game development operations being merged and consolidated into one company.
 The developer produced the majority of its video games in-house, through its subsidiaries such as Banpresto and D3 Publisher, or lending production to external studios.
 However, as the company was recovering from financial losses and was undergoing a reorganization, Namco Bandai Games believed it was necessary to spin off its game development operations into a separate division.
 The company requested for faster development times and healthy relations between its multiple business areas, and believed the formation of a new company would remedy this.

 Previous logo was used until 2022.

 Namco Bandai's video game operations were transferred to a new subsidiary, Namco Bandai Studios Inc., on April 2, 2012.
 Located in Shinagawa, Tokyo, the company was headed by company veteran Hajime Nakatani and became a wholly owned subsidiary of Namco Bandai Games.
 Its parent company stated that Studios would allow for faster development times, tighter cohesion with aligning production teams, and more creative freedom and developer skills for its employees.
 Namco Bandai's consecutive financial increases in its year-over-year profits also contributed to its establishment.
 Studios inherited 1,000 employees from Namco Bandai Games and all 80 staff members from the former Namco Tales Studio, which ceased operations a year earlier.
 It would focus on the development of new intellectual properties and follow-ups to established franchises, such as Tekken, Pac-Man, and Ace Combat.
 The two companies would work in conjunction with one another as a keiretsu, where Namco Bandai Studios would develop and plan games and Namco Bandai Games would handle marketing, publishing, and distribution.

 Namco Bandai Studios opened two international divisions on March 1, 2013: Namco Bandai Studios Singapore Pte.
-Ltd. in Media Circle, Singapore, and Namco Bandai Studios Vancouver Inc. in Vancouver, Canada.
+Ltd. in Singapore, and Namco Bandai Studios Vancouver Inc. in Vancouver, Canada.
 The Singapore division was assigned as Namco Bandai's head video game development branch in Asia, and to establish working relationships with fellow developers in the region.
 The Vancouver division was to design online network games and provide content for North America and Europe, while simultaneously focusing on contributing to the country's growing game industry.
-Namco Bandai Studios Singapore employed several staff members from the Singapore division of Lucasarts, who had previously worked on the cancelled Star Wars 1313.
+Namco Bandai Studios Singapore employed several staff members from the Singapore division of LucasArts, who had previously worked on the cancelled Star Wars 1313.
 Its Japanese division established a working relationship with Nintendo with Wii Sports Club, a high-definition remaster of the original Wii Sports (2006) for the Wii U; several Nintendo games to follow were developed by Bandai Namco Studios, including Super Smash Bros. for Nintendo 3DS and Wii U (2014), Pokkén Tournament (2015), Super Smash Bros.
 Ultimate (2018) and New Pokémon Snap (2021).